damonallison/dotnet/README.md

 ## The "new" .NET

 Microsoft, under Nadella, has shifted its culture from the 90's "embrace, extend, extinguish" to embracing OSS.
 From a development model, it is similar to Java.
 Platform agnostic, VM based, Open Source.
 From a language perspective, C# and the CLR has traditionally been ahead of Java (lambdas, linq, TPL async / await).
 At some point, perhaps under the direction of Nadella, Microsoft realized Win32 is a dead end.
-They pivoted to being a cloud provider with Azure.
+They pivoted from Ballmer's "Windows Everywhere" to "Cloud and AI everywhere".
 They opened up their developer tools to all platforms.
 Thus, .NET Core.
 The development model moved from the cathedral to the bazaar.

 * Development done in the open, on github.
 * Minimalist tools (VS Code) based on Electron, not "WPF" or another heavy MS UI toolchain.